BerLearn: Key Insights From The Event PowerSkills: Being Future Proof For 2025 Starts Here

 - The best way to start Power Skills training in your organization?
 Be bold, and just start!
 Determine what you want to change in your organization and start today!

 Of course, this is just a taster of some of the truly valuable points our speakers made.
-If you wish to learn more, you can rewatch the webinar below!
+If you wish to learn more, keep an eye on our LinkedIn and join our next webinar!

 Education & Research Lead at Microsoft